 - alcohol or drug addiction treatment.

-Every private employer who regularly employs more than 25 or more employees is subject to this law.2
+Every private employer that regularly employs more than 25 employees is subject to this law.2

 What constitutes a reasonable accommodation is often the subject of intense courtroom battles.
 Under the law, employers are required to “reasonably accommodate” any employee who wishes to voluntarily enter and participate in an alcohol or drug rehabilitation program.
 The reasonable accommodation must not impose an undue hardship on the employer.3